RoboticsClubIITDelhi/WASP/README.md

 !ToDo()

 ## ⏱️ Project Timeline
-Main idea is to build a very very basic version first, probably within 2 weeks and then work on modifying it  ~~, (believer me doing otherwise is stupidity...)~~
+Main idea is to build a very very basic version first, probably within 2 weeks and then work on modifying it

 ### Week 1: Introduction
 -  Review the project documentations